The MA in Archaeology uniquely comprises four distinct strands:

 - Prehistoric Archaeology

-- The Archaeology of Egypt, Ancient India and the Near East (EAINE)
+- The Archaeology of Egypt, Near East and Asia (ENEA)

 - Classical and Roman Archaeology

 - Medieval and Post Medieval Archaeology

 Through these strands you can develop a specialist area, while the programme also offers you the benefit of belonging to a broader group of postgraduate archaeology students, with the opportunity for interdisciplinary exchange as well as sound training and advancement in essential archaeological knowledge and skills.
 A core research skills module is interwoven with strand-based small group tutorials enabling you to apply your own interests to assignments, while a suite of practical skills electives is on offer in the popular Practical Research and Study Skills module.
 The Research Topics module allows you to study closely with members of staff in their areas of expertise.
 You will normally choose two electives suited to your strand, although you can branch out and try something new.
 The capstone dissertation module allows you to deepen your learning and individual interests.
 By the end of this degree, you will have had a chance to engage in advanced collection, management and analysis of archaeological data and materials; to develop a sound understanding of current archaeological approaches, concepts and practice; and to acquire specialist skills and knowledge related to your strand from our team of leading experts, in order to move on to a career in archaeology, a related area or to further postgraduate study.

 The MA in Archaeology can be studied on a full time or part time basis.